 Mercurial radio personality, Sheridan Whiteside (Monty Woolley, The Pied Piper and Since You Went Away), falls and breaks his leg in front of a fan’s house and remains confined in the home while recovering.
 Whiteside proceeds to drive everyone crazy with his over the top demands.

 Reaction & Thoughts:

 The famous 1939 stage play — written by George S. Kaufman and Moss Hart — makes a fine transition to the silver screen.
-Thanks to the solid material and great bits of business by a perfect cast, The Man Who Came to Dinner is a total delight from beginning to end — it has, understandably, become a Christmas classic
+Thanks to the solid material and great bits of business by a perfect cast, The Man Who Came to Dinner is a total delight from beginning to end — it has, understandably, become a beloved classic!

-That being said, this admittedly hilarious farce, directed by William Keighley (The Prince and the Pauper and The Bride Came C.O.D.) from a screenplay by the Epstein brothers, is not without flaws.
-The Man Who Came to Dinner does have flaws.
-The film has a bit of canned theater vibe that I find a little grating, and it is much too talky.
+Directed by William Keighley (The Bride Came C.O.D.) from a screenplay by the Epstein brothers, The Man Who Came to Dinner does have flaws.
+The film has a bit of “canned theater vibe” that I found a little grating, and it’s much too talky.
 Keighley’s unimaginative direction is a problem — I feel his style was better suited for dramas and action flicks — but the characters are fun and the situations are filled with plenty of laughs.

 Bette Davis plays Whiteside’s secretary, Maggie Cutler, and she looks perfectly comfortable in a comedic setting for a change.
 I think the reason Davis is so relaxed is because she’s not working for laughs — she is playing the most normal character in a story filled with lunacy and madcap mayhem.
 It’s supporting role, but she’s delightful — the role of the secretary was specifically (re)written for her.